Make and excavate archaeological poo!

 Put a little bit of oil on your hands and rub this onto your finished poos.
 This will make them look really realistic and a bit yuck!

 Your next challenge – if you haven’t had too much poo – is to make poos from different periods of history.
-Use our Poos from the past information sheet to find out what evidence might have been found in poos from Egyptian, Roman, Viking and Tudor times.
+Use our Poos from the past information sheet (available in the description above) to find out what evidence might have been found in poos from Egyptian, Roman, Viking and Tudor times.